“A new command I give you: love one another.

 Respect Life Group

-This group coordinates Pro-Life events in the parish and the participation of the parish in archdiocesan pro-life activities.
-They meet eight times a year to coordinate activities.
+This group meets eight times a year to coordinate Pro-Life events in the parish and the participation of the parish in archdiocesan pro-life activities.

 St. Columbkille Shepherds